 - The extension should have automatically detected the video.

-- Select the resolution you wish to download, click on the right-pointing arrow to bring up a panel of options, and select “Quick Download.”
+- Select the resolution you wish to download, click on the right-pointing arrow to bring up a panel of options, and select Download if you want to direct the download to a particular folder on your PC.
+Alternatively, choose "Quick download" to download the video in the default folder.

 2. Use an Online Video Download Service